-The maturity of the Android platform now means there’s a few good Android GBA emulators out there that are worth using.
-We’re going to tackle each one of those today but first need to explore what makes a great GBA emulator.
+The maturity of the Android platform means there are now a few good Android GBA emulators that are worth using.
+We’ve gathered the best of them for you here.

 RetroArch is a poster child in the world of emulation, namely because it’s not exactly an emulator.
 RetroArch is best described as a single, unified application through which you can interact with other emulators.
 These emulators are represented in “Cores,” and there are multiple RetroArch cores to choose from for each system you want to emulate.
 In particular, VBA-M and mGBA are excellent options.

-My Boy! is a prominent GBA emulator on the Play Store and perhaps the most prominent of the Android GBA emulators.
+My Boy! is perhaps the most prominent entry on this list.
 It’s certainly the most popular, and it earned this popularity with great performance, accuracy and emulation features.
-The Premium version of the application strips away the ads but isn’t strictly necessary for a good experience.

-GBA.emu is an incredibly solid, feature-rich GBA emulator for Android.
+GBA.emu is an incredibly solid, feature-rich option.
 Its free version, linked above, is functionally identical to its paid version.
 If you’d like to support the developer, you can also opt for the paid version instead, but you don’t need to worry about having ads thrown in your face if you can’t.
 It’s one of few open-source Android GBA emulators and sees regular updates because of that.

 Aside from RetroArch, this is definitely our favorite free option on this list.

 Ultimately, Android GBA emulators are plentiful, but only a few are really worth actually using.
 If you want to avoid the long setup associated with RetroArch (especially if you’re only interested in GBA titles), then MyBoy! is probably your best option.